Islandora/documentation/docs/user-documentation/flysystem.md

 # Flysystem

-Islandora uses [Flysystem](https://github.com/thephpleague/flysystem) and the [associated Drupal module](https://www.drupal.org/project/flysystem) to persist binary files to Fedora instead of keeping a copy in both Drupal and Fedora.
+Islandora uses [Flysystem] and the [associated Drupal module](https://www.drupal.org/project/flysystem) to persist binary files to Fedora instead of keeping a copy in both Drupal and [Fedora (Repository Software)].

 ## Background